Neutrino model with broken $\mu -\tau $ Symmetry and Unflavored Leptogenesis with Dihedral Flavor Symmetry: Constraining parameters from neutrino oscillation data

 Accordingly, the eigenmasses of the neutrino mass matrix $m_{\nu }$\ are as follows

 $\allowbreak $while the right handed neutrino masses $M_{1,2,3}$ are expressed as

 Considering that the obtained charged lepton mass matrix in Eq. (\ref{yl}) is diagonal, the lepton mixing results from the neutrino sector as $U_{PMNS}= \mathcal{U}_{\nu }=\mathcal{U}_{TM_{2}}$.
-Accordingly, by using the PDG standard parametrization of the PMNS matrix \cite{B7}, the mixing angles for TM$_{\mathrm{2}}$ pattern in terms of the parameters\ $\theta $\ and $\gamma $\ are given by
+Accordingly, By using the PDG standard parametrization of the Pontecorvo-Maki-Nakagawa-Sakata (PMNS) matrix \cite{B7}, we can derive expressions of the three neutrino mixing angles $\theta _{ij}$ in terms of the trimaximal mixing parameters $\theta $ \ and $\gamma $, we obtain

-An interesting feature of our model is that the non vanishing value of the reactor angle $\theta _{13}$ is related to the non maximal atmospheric angle $\theta _{23}$ by the TM$_{\mathrm{2}}$ parameter $\theta $.